 If you look a bit closer to the top of the dome, you will be personally welcomed by the statue of Virgin Mary holding the staff of an Admiral of the Venetian fleet.

-If you wonder what the reason is behind the name of this church, here’s the story: In 1629 Venice had a severe outbreak of the plague, when over 46 000 people died.
+If you're wondering what the reason is behind the name of this church, here’s the story: In 1629 Venice had a severe outbreak of the plague, when over 46 000 people died.
 However, the Venetians considered it a real miracle that only a third of the population died.

 As an offering of thanks for being saved from this outbreak, the Venetian Republic decided to build and dedicate this church to the Virgin Mary, and appropriately named it Saint Mary of Health.